DomoApps/StarterKit/README.md

 - Choose **manifest only**.
 - Connect to your dataset using the dataset id (type `Y` when prompted).
 - Paste your dataset id when prompted.
-- Give your dataset an alias, any name (whithout spaces) will do.
+- Give your dataset an alias, any name (without spaces) will do.
 You will use this alias later, so don't forget it.
 - You do not need to add anymore datasets (type `n` when prompted).